Academic Good Standing Policies

 Early Alert Retention Protocol

 Students who do not maintain good standing will be placed on academic probation for the following semester.
-They may be required by the Academic Standards and Appeals Committee to take IDS 109, Effective College Study Strategies, in their probationary semester.
-Also, if they have not earned a grade of "C-" or better in ENG101 after two attempts, the Committee will require students to repeat ENG101 and earn a "C-" or better.
-Students who meet the criteria for good standing at the conclusion of the designated semester will return to academic good standing, Students on academic probation are ineligible for intercollegiate athletic competition and may be ineligible for other extra-curricular activities as well.
+Along with other requirements in their probationary semester, they may be required by the Academic Standards and Appeals Committee to take ID100, Effective College Study Strategies.
+Students meeting the criteria for good academic standing at the conclusion of a probationary semester will return to academic good standing.
+Students on academic probation are ineligible for intercollegiate athletic competition and may be ineligible for other extra-curricular activities as well.

 Academic suspension from Wilmington College spans a minimum six (6) month period after which an individual may apply for readmission.
 During the period of suspension from Wilmington College, the individual is encouraged to reexamine educational and career goals.
-Readmission is not automatic and depends on an indivudal's circumstances.
-If readmitted, an individual will return to Wil;mignton College on academic probation.
+Readmission is not automatic and depends on an individual's circumstances.
+If readmitted, an individual will return to Wilmington College on academic probation.

 Readmission is not possible after academic dismissal from Wilmington College except under the Fresh Start Program.